Tax Incentives for

 You can also review all FHA loan programs on the FHA website.

-Fannie Mae & Freddie Mac Loan Programs
+Fannie Mae Loan Programs

-California Housing Finance Agency (CalFHA)
+4.California Housing Finance Agency (CalFHA)

 If this is your first home purchase ever, the First Time Home Buyers Program from the California Housing Finance Agency (CalHFA) is for you.
 The California Housing Finance Agency offer low interest rate first mortgage programs and a variety of down payment assistance programs to eligible first-time homebuyers.
 Here are the top 3 programs applicable to San Jose and Silicon Valley in particular: